bsmg/beat-saber-community-wiki/modding/example-mod.md

 ![Note Cut Events](/uploads/modding-example-v-2/09-replacement.png "Note Cut Events")

 ## Transitions To Menu
-To access the Results screen *(Or in some cases, the Failed screen)*, we need to find when the game changes scenes from `Menu` to `GameCore`.
+To access the Results screen *(Or in some cases, the Failed screen)*, we need to find when the game changes scenes from `MenuCore` to `GameCore`.
 Thankfully, the plugin template we are using already has detection for entering the `Menu` scene.
 Let's add on to that by checking to see if the game transitioned from `GameCore`.

 We can also implement our `Config.cs` class here, by checking to see if its `enabled` variable is false, and then return the function.

 While we're here, we can also create the GameObject that will hold our `AccuracyLists` class, since thankfully the plugin template also checks to see if we're entering `GameCore`.

+>This screenshot is outdated.
+To reflect the newest Beat Saber update, change `Menu` to `MenuCore`.
+{.is-danger}

 ![Transitions](/uploads/modding-example-v-2/12-replacement.png "Transitions")